jaredjennings/jaredjennings.github.io-src/content/rejecting-netbsd-early-2019.rst

 but you see I've just finished this 3-D printer and I have to build its firmware (which has no Makefile so I have to use Arduino) post-haste.
 Back to FreeBSD.

+EDITED TO ADD: FreeBSD didn't work for Arduino either and I went back to Debian.
+Since then my Kerberos server, which was running Debian on a Raspberry Pi, died.
+I replaced it with NetBSD.
+I had to install OpenLDAP from pkgsrc, but I was pleased to find that the Kerberos in the base system serves fine.